USRSE/usrse24/pages/participate/participate.md

 ## Birds of a Feather (BoFs)

 Birds of a Feather sessions are expected to be informal, and ideally will include the audience’s participation.
 Sessions will last 90 minutes and take place in rooms that will accommodate approximately 100 people.
-Organizers may choose to submit with all presenters determined at the time of submission, or include a plan for finding BoF presenters upon acceptance.
+Organizers may choose to submit with all presenters determined at the time of submission or include a plan for finding BoF presenters upon acceptance.
 Submission template [here](https://docs.google.com/document/d/1W86USaI0euZOuwPJoeZfZaX-qxG_OjRTM3brHNxNIvM/edit?usp=sharing).

 ## Workshops